From BR Bullpen

 The veteran started 2007 with a splash - through September 23, he was 20-5 with a 1.96 ERA, leading the league in wins and ERA.
 He became the sixth pitcher in KBO history to have won 10+ games in six consecutive seasons, following Si-jin Kim (1983-1988), Dong-yol Sun (1986-1991), Kang-chul Lee (1989-1998), Min-chul Jung (1992-1999) and Min-tae Chung (1996-2000).
 At that point, his career KBO record was 88-59, 3.00.
 He became the first 20-game winner in the KBO since Chung won that many in 1999; KBO schedules are only 126 games, making 20-game winners rarer than in the US.
 He was the first foreigner to win 20 games in a year (not counting Japanese natives of South Korean descent).

 Rios finished 22-5 with a 2.07 ERA.
 He won five more games than runners-up Hyun-jin Ryu and Kenny Rayborn and his ERA was .77 was ahead of runner-up Byung-ryong Jae.
 He whiffed 147, second in the KBO to Ryu, to miss out on the pitching Triple Crown.
 It was the highest win total by a starter since Hiroaki Fukushi in 1983.
 Rios continued his dominance in the post-season.
 In game one of the 2007 Korean Series, Danny threw a four-hit shutout against the SK Wyverns.
 He was less successful in game four, allowing 9 hits and 4 runs in five innings to take the loss against 19-year-old rookie Kwang-hyun Kim.
 He easily won the Korea Baseball Organization MVP award with 71 of 91 votes, beating out batting champion Hyun-gon Lee.
+He was the only foreign-born pitcher to win until 2016, when Dustin Nippert won.
 He also won the KBO Gold Glove at pitcher.

 Rios signed with the Tokyo Yakult Swallows after 2007, getting a 2-year, $3.8 million deal.
 Yakult was hoping Rios would match the success of their last KBO import pitcher, Seth Greisinger.
 Rios did not do well - he went 2-7 with a 5.46 ERA.
 On May 21, a drug test showed traces of hydroxystanozolol, a metabolite of the anabolic steroid stanozolol, and another test on June 21 also uncovered hydroxystanozolol.
 As a result, on June 28, Rios was tagged with the second one-year suspension in NPB history due to steroids (following Luis A. Gonzalez).
 KBO officials said Rios was never tested for steroids while playing in Korea.
 Rios was released by Yakult shortly thereafter.